Data and codes for meta-analyses

-This platform serves as a digital repository for meta-analyses co-authored by researchers at the Institute of Economic Studies, Charles University, Prague.
-Meta-analysis is the quantitative method of research synthesis, originally developed in experimental medicine.
-In economics, meta-analysis is useful for calibrating structural models, correcting for publication bias, and tracing the differences in the results of primary studies to the context in which the results were obtained.
-The papers presented here cover many fields and have been published, for example, in the Review of Economics and Statistics, Journal of the European Economic Association, and Journal of International Economics.
+This platform serves as a digital repository for meta-analysis methods and applications co-authored by researchers at the Institute of Economic Studies, Charles University, Prague.
+Meta-analysis, the quantitative approach to research synthesis, was originally developed in experimental medicine.
+In economics, meta-analysis proves useful for calibrating structural models, correcting publication bias, and tracing differences in the results of primary studies to their contextual backgrounds.
+The papers presented here have been published in journals such as the Review of Economics and Statistics, Journal of the European Economic Association, and Journal of Labor Economics.

-A new meta-analysis approach robust to publication bias, p-hacking, and spurious precision:
+A new meta-analysis approach robust to both publication bias and p-hacking:

 Meta-Analysis Instrumental Variable Estimator (MAIVE)